IL2HorusTeam/il2fb-ds-airbridge/README.rst

 #. ``not parsed strings`` — strings coming from game log which were not parsed
    due some error;
 #. ``radar`` — coordinates of all moving actors which are queried periodically
    and period is specified for each subscriber separatelly.
+Default refresh period is ``5 sec``.

 Streaming facilities allow subscription of any object which conforms to `StreamingSubscriber <https://github.com/IL2HorusTeam/il2fb-ds-airbridge/blob/master/il2fb/ds/airbridge/streaming/subscribers/base.py#L8>`_